Dawn-Protocol/dawn-erc20-erc777/README.md

 Recoverable is a mix-in contract that allows the owner to reclaim any ERC-20 tokens send on the contract.

+## TokenFaucet

+The token faucet contract is a simple test token give away contract.
+Its intend is to give people tokens in the (Görli) testnet, so they can interact with the token swap on the beta website.

 # Testing

 You need to generate ABI files in `build/`